 From the trailhead, pass through the gate and under US-93.
 There is a trail down to the wash.
 It's a bit slippery, but only 30 ft. and not bad.
 Once in the wash, follow it west.

-The plastic sheet-covered lean to at 0.9 miles is collapsed to trash.
+The plastic sheet-covered lean-to at 0.9 miles is collapsed to trash.

-There's also lots of caves to explore, some without too much climbing.
+There are also lots of caves to explore, some without too much climbing.

 The hot spring itself is warm, not hot, and fed by a hole in the rock that was gushing water when I was there.
-The overflow trickles down canyon another ¼ mile to Burro Creek.
+The overflow trickles down the canyon another ¼ mile to Burro Creek.
 Past the hot spring, there are "No Trespassing" signs for what appears to be a current mining operation.
 (Though no one was present when I visited.)

 Kaiser Hot Spring itself is not large, but it is safe & soft to walk in without shoes.
-It is calf deep, so you can sit in it & soak, but not swim.
+It is calf-deep, so you can sit in it & soak, but not swim.

 Check out the Official Route and Triplogs.